What is the Biblical cure for neurosis and anxiety-depressive disorder?

-Neurosis or anxiety disorder is an attribute of faithlessness and sinful nature in the Bible.
-While it could be genetic, many overcame through faith, perseverance, and being thankful for all things.
+Neurosis or anxiety disorder is an attribute of faithlessness, sin, or demonic influence in the Bible.
+While it could be genetic, hence a natural disposition, it is sinful.

-Even Jesus, perhaps, had anxious feelings when He sweated blood (hematohidrosis) the night before His crucifixion.
-To have feelings of anxiety is different from being ruled by anxiety.
+Even Jesus, as a human, had anxious feelings when He sweated blood (hematohidrosis) the night before His crucifixion.

 To have feelings of anxiety is different from being controlled by it.

 Certain neurotransmitters are linked to depression.
-Interventions like antidepressants or therapy provide benefits—long or short term.
+Interventions like Transcranial Magnetic Stimulation or fluoxetine (antidepressants) may help.
 However, evidence show problems persist despite medications.
 [McAllister-Williams]

 Evidence show problems persist, despite medications.